Quantum spin systems on infinite lattices: Algebraic quantum field theory

 Quantum field theory (QFT) is arguably one of the most successful theories of the last century.
 Not withstanding the huge success of the ``traditional'' (mainly perturbative) methods used by physicists working in quantum field theory, these are unsatisfactory from a mathematical viewpoint, because many concepts are mathematically ill-defined.
 Some aspects \emph{can} be made rigorous (the reader can consult, for example, the book by Glimm and Jaffe~\cite{MR887102}), but there are still many problems.
 In order to study QFT in a rigorous mathematical framework, it is desirable to have an axiomatic basis for QFT as a starting point.\footnote{This section is based on Chapter 3 of~\cite{phdnaaijkens}.}

-One such axiomatisation is given by the \emph{Wightman axioms} which, in a nutshell, postulate that quantum fields are given by operator valued distributions.\footnote{This can be understood by recalling that quantum fields cannot be localised at a point.
-Rather, one has to ``smear'' the field over test functions.} The classic \emph{PCT, Spin and Statistics, and All That} by Streater and Wightman remains a good introduction to this framework~\cite{MR1884336}.
-Although this approach is a natural one coming from ``ordinary'' quantum field theory,\footnote{With ``ordinary'' we mean the approach of \emph{path integrals}.} it also has some drawbacks.
-From a mathematical point of view, one has to deal with \emph{unbounded} operators.
+One such axiomatisation is given by the \emph{Wightman axioms} which, in a nutshell, postulate that quantum fields are given by operator valued distributions.
+An operator valued distribution $\Phi$ is a linear map from a suitable (e.g. smooth and of compact support) class of functions (called \emph{test functions}) to the (in this case unbounded) operators on some Hilbert space $\mathcal{H}$.
+Physically this can be understood as follows: quantum fields cannot be localised exactly in a point.
+Instead, one has to ``smear'' them with some test function $f$.
+The result is $\Phi(f)$.
+The classic \emph{PCT, Spin and Statistics, and All That} by Streater and Wightman remains a good introduction to this framework~\cite{MR1884336}.
+Although this approach is a natural one coming from the more familiar path integral approach to quantum field theory, it also has some drawbacks.
+From a mathematical point of view, one has to deal with \emph{unbounded} operators, which are more difficult to deal with than bounded operators.
+For example, innocuously looking expressions like $\Phi^4(f)$ can be problematic, as we have seen before.
+Nevertheless, such terms appear in many quantum field theories in the Lagrangian of the theory.
 At a more conceptual level there is the criticism that the quantum fields, which in general are not observables, are like coordinates, which should not be taken as the starting point of a theory.

-An alternative is provided by what is called \emph{algebraic quantum field theory} (AQFT) , based on the \emph{Haag-Kastler} axioms.
-This is the framework that we will use.
+An alternative axiomatisation is provided by what is called \emph{algebraic quantum field theory} {algebraic quantum field theory|see {AQFT}} (AQFT) , based on the \emph{Haag-Kastler} axioms.
+This is the framework that we will discuss here.
 In essence, the fundamental objects are nets of $C^*$-algebras of \emph{observables} that can be measured in some finite region of space-time.
 At first sight it is perhaps surprising that in this approach one considers only \emph{bounded} observables, since it is well known that the position and momentum operators for a single particle are unbounded.
 One should keep in mind, however, that in the physical world there are always limitations on the measuring equipment, and one can always only measure a bounded set of (eigen)values.
+In terms of the spectral theory for unbounded operators, it means that instead of dealing with the unbounded operator itself, we only consider its spectral projections to be (at least in principle) observable.

 The two approaches are in fact not as unrelated as they might appear at first sight.
 Under certain conditions one can move from one framework to the other (and back).
 See, for instance~\cite{MR1199168}, and references therein.
 While the Wightman axioms are closer to common practice in quantum field theory, the Haag-Kastler approach is easier to work with mathematically, since one does not have to deal with unbounded operator-valued distributions.